'No Evidence Of Extraterrestrial Activity,' NYPD Says As City Is Bathed In Blue Light

 "The affected equipment was isolated to a single section within the substation," Con Edison says, adding, that it "has restored all major transmission lines associated with this event and is in the process of investigating the root cause of the failure. "

 However brief the fire was, its effect was large — the bright blue light was clearly visible across other boroughs in New York City, and as far as New Jersey.
-In the city that never sleeps, people posted photos and videos of the spectacle as they saw it from rooftops, bridges and ferries.

 Appears to be an explosion at the con Ed plant in Astoria @ConEdison ...
 Bright as day.
 Sounded like a transformer. #breakingnews #astoria #nyc @channel pic.twitter.com/4jZ54iMExU— ManYourStyle (@ManYourStyleNY) December 28, 2018